rbaltrusch/rbaltrusch/README.md

 ### Pygame examples

 I have a number of small / medium size pygame examples that illustrate a certain technique or explore game concepts, such as particle effects, lighting, events and networking, in more detail.
+Source code is available [here](https://github.com/rbaltrusch/pygame_examples).

 ![Gif of the particle effects](https://github.com/rbaltrusch/pygame_examples/blob/master/media/particle_effects.gif?raw=true "Gif of the particle effects")
 ![Gif of the lighting system](https://github.com/rbaltrusch/pygame_examples/blob/master/media/lighting_system.gif?raw=true "Gif of the lighting system")